Block pages

 |

-Mode requirements for block pages to be displayed
+Requirements for detection block pages to be displayed

-Block pages are displayed only if the selected detection mode is either Block or Warn.
-If the selected detection mode is either Disabled or Silent, no block pages will be displayed.
+Detection block pages are displayed only if the configured website detection mode or file detection mode is either Block or Warn.
+If the configured detection mode is either Disabled or Silent, no detection block pages will be displayed.
 For details on detection modes, see Detection Settings.

 Bypassing block pages